 The best way to improve your ratings is to make sure that your customers receive excellent customer service.
 Happy customers attract more happy customers, who are willing to rate you well and tell others about your business or products.

+Focus on providing an exceptional experience at every touchpoint, including the support you provide via phone, email and chat, the speed and quality of your shipping and delivery, and the ease with which returns can be made.
 Read the reviews about your business, and be proactive about resolving issues raised by your customers with a result that reasonably satisfies all parties, including you.

 Keep your name and website consistent